 - clients who are unlikely to have a wide range of investments.

 The Choice option is for clients who may require a wider investment strategy.
-It offers access to investment options such as equities, exchange traded funds, structured products and commercial property.
+It offers access to investment options such as equities and exchange traded funds.
 It could be right for:

 - a range of clients, from those with some experience of different investment types, through to people with more complex investment needs